padoauk/FreeTile/doc/FreeTile.md

 ## Overview
 FreeTile is a layout framework on Vue.js.
 The main components of FreeTile are TileAera.vue and Tile.vue.
-On TileArea's region, each tile can be moved or resized by the normal mouse actions with a restriction that any tiles cannot overlap with each other.
+On TileArea's region, each tile can be moved or re-sized by the normal mouse actions with a restriction that any tiles cannot overlap with each other.

-In area of TileArea, instances of Tile can be moved or re-sized with user's interaction with mouse provided that Tiles do not overlap with each other.

 Tile is the class of elements placed on TileArea's area.
 Tile is composed of header, slot and footer.
 A Vue.js component can be inserted to the slot.